dopecodez/Wikipedia/README.md

 ## What can it do?

-- Get a summary for an page which contains the intro and main image optimized for web and mobile with the new wikipedia [REST APIs](https://en.wikipedia.org/api/rest_v1/#/)
+- Get a summary for a page which contains the intro and main image optimized for web and mobile with the new wikipedia [REST APIs](https://en.wikipedia.org/api/rest_v1/#/)
-- Get article information
 - Fetch article content
 - Find all links/images/categories in a page
-- Find related articles given a article
+- Find related articles from the given article
 - Find articles by geographical location
 - Supports switching languages
 - Parses infoboxes using [infobox-parser](https://github.com/dijs/infobox-parser)